hoan111/Assignment_PRJ301/README.md

 * Support match type: BO1, BO2, BO3, BO5.
 * Auto kick player when no match is loaded to the game server.
 * Auto update match score when the current match is live.
 * Auto close match order when the match is not finished (Ex: All players disconnected when they were playing.
-So the match order should be close to prevent other player connect to the server).
+So the match order should be set to 'Not finished' to prevent other player connect to the server).

 ## Getting Started